sunilaryal/sunilaryal.github.io/_pages/grants-awards.md

 Awards and Scholarships
 ------------------------
+* Deakin School of IT Research Award for Industry Engagement [2022]
 * Deakin Faculty of Science Engineering and Built Environment Learning and Teaching Award for Excellence in Unit Leadership and Supporting Student Learning [2022]
 * Deakin School of IT Research Award for Excellence in Early Career Research Performance [2021]
 * Deakin School of IT Teaching Award for Excellence in Unit Leadership and Supporting Student Learning [2021]